ZarrarAhmedKhan/Object_Detection_Structure/README.md

 !./run_eval

-see good our model is trained, some evaluation measure concepts https://www.jeremyjordan.me/evaluating-a-machine-learning-model/
+See howgood our model is trained, some evaluation measure concepts https://www.jeremyjordan.me/evaluating-a-machine-learning-model/

 ## Export the Frozen_graph